-The Stair Calculator is an online tool for calculating various parameters involved in the construction of stairs based on rise and run.
+The Stair Calculator is an online tool for calculating various parameters involved in the construction of stairs.
 Refer to the figure adjacent to the calculator as a reference.
 A fraction to decimal conversion table for common fractions used in measurements is also provided at the bottom of the page.

 Stair terminology and common building codes

 Stairs come in many different forms, and while building a basic staircase may appear to be a simple task, there are actually a number of parameters, calculations, and building codes that must be considered.
 These range from the length, width, and height of specific parts of the stairs, to where doors are placed in relation to stairs; the arc of a door must be completely on the landing or floor and not be allowed to swing over steps.
 Below is a list of some of the most common terminology regarding stairs, as well as some commonly used building codes.
 Building codes or requirements can differ at a local level, and a person building a staircase should refer to the codes specific to their locations.

 Run/Tread: The run or tread is the part of the stairway that a person steps on.
 Its length is measured from the outer edge of the step, which includes the nosing if it is present, to the vertical portion of the stair called the riser.
 Both nosing and riser are discussed below.
 When measuring total run of a staircase, the length of the tread above the last riser is not included in the measurement.
 Also, when nosing is present, the total run is not simply the sum of tread length, since the overhang caused by the nosing must be subtracted from the total run.